billpg/HashBack/README.md

 If the Issuer cannot confirm the POST request came from the genuine Caller or an error occurred during processing, the Issuer must instead respond with an applicable error.
 Some error responses are documented below.

 ### The POST Request Body JSON Object
-The request body is a single JSON object with string-valued properties only.
-All are required.
-The object must not use other properties except these and all properties must have a string value.
+The request body is a single JSON object.
+All properties are of string type except `Now` and `Rounds` which are integers.
+All properties are required and `null` is not an acceptable value for any.
+The object must not include other properties except these.

 - `CrossRequestTokenExchange`
   - This indicates which version of this exchange the Caller wishes to use.
   - This version of this document is specified by the value "CRTE-PUBLIC-DRAFT-3".
     - See the error responses below for version negotiation.
 - `IssuerUrl`
-  - A copy of the full POST request URL, including "https://", full domain, port (if not 443), path and query string.
+  - A copy of the full POST request URL.
   - Because load balancers and CDN systems might modify the URL as POSTed to the service, a copy is included here so there's no doubt exactly which string was used in the verification hash.
   - The Issuer service must reject a request with the wrong URL as this may be an attacker attempting to re-use a request that was made for a different Issuer.
   - The value may instead be a string supplied by the Issuer service as part of a prior error response, using a value it would accept for this property.
 (See discussion of error responses below.)
 - `Now`
-  - The current UTC time in ISO format `yyyy-mm-ddThh:mm:ssZ`.
+  - The current UTC time, expressed as an integer of the number of seconds since the start of 1970.
   - The recipient service may reject this request if timestamp is too far from its current time.
 This document does not specify a threshold but instead this is left to the service's configuration.
 (Finger in the air - ten seconds.)
 - `Unus`
   - At least 256 bits of cryptographic-quality randomness, encoded in BASE-64 including trailing `=`.
   - This is to make reversal of the verification hash practically impossible.
   - The other JSON property values listed here are "predictable".
 The security of this exchange relies on this one value not being predictable.
   - I am English and I would prefer to not to name this property using a particular five letter word starting with N, as it has an unfortunate meaning in my culture.
+- 'Rounds'
+  - An integer specifying the number of PBKDF2 rounds used to produce the verification hash.
+  - Must be a positive integer, at least 1.
 - `VerifyUrl`
   - An `https://` URL belonging to the Caller where the verification hash may be retrieved with a GET request.
   - The URL must be one that Issuer knows as belonging to a specific Caller user.